mmdebrahimi/Mf_city_farm_bot/README.md

 # Mf_city_farm_bot
-a bot to automaticall manage your Villa in the MafiaCity game.
+A bot to automaticall manage your Villa in the MafiaCity game.

 ## To get the software working you will need to:

-1- download Bluestacks and install MafiaCity on it.
+1- Download Bluestacks and install MafiaCity on it.
 2- Run the MafiaCity Game in your BlueStacks app
-3- run the main.py file
+3- Run the main.py file

 Notes: